-In a new two-bunch orbit correction method, which we have proposed, the beam position of first bunch is corrected by using the wake field kick of first bunch.
-When the first bunch beam traverses the off-center of an accelerating structure, the long-range transverse wake field caused by first bunch kicks the second bunch.
-Figure 3 shows a schematic drawing of this correction method.
-If the bump height is adjusted to a suitable value, the orbit of the second bunch can be controlled arbitrarily.
-If both the beam positions and angles of each bunch can be corrected to zero in a low-energy section, the beam orbit keeps constant in the following beam line.
-Accomplishing such a high-quality orbit correction will result in reducing the charge loss in the J-arc section of the KEKB injector linac.
+In a new two-bunch orbit correction method we proposed, the beam position of first bunch is corrected by using the wake field kick of first bunch.
+When the first bunch beam traverses the off-center of an accelerating structure, the long-range transverse wake field caused by first bunch kicks second bunch.
+Figure 3 shows the schematic drawing of this correction method.
+If the bump height is adjusted to a suitable value, the orbit of second bunch can be controlled arbitrarily.
+If the both beam positions and angles of each bunch can be corrected to zero in a low energy section, the beam orbit keeps constant in the following beam line.
+To accomplish such high-quality orbit correction will result in reducing the charge loss in the J-arc section of the KEKB injector linac.